-The remote starter switch is an inexpensive tool you can buy at your local auto-parts store or online.
+The remote starter switch isn't an inexpensive tool you can buy at your local auto-parts store or online.

 If you don't have one and need to buy one, you can buy it here: Actron CP7853 Remote Starter Switch For 6V And 12V Automotive Starting Systems.

 IMPORTANT: Remove the key from the ignition switch for this test.

 Raise the front of your vehicle and place on it jack stands (to gain access to the starter motor).

 You'll reconnect it back in one of the following steps, for now, it's a safety precaution as you set up the test.

 Attach one end of the remote starter switch to the battery positive (+) post.